 Injuries to your own mental wellbeing

 Automobile accidents can result in serious injuries and even loss of life, as is evident from the potential for cervical dislocation in sudden stop accidents.
 The damage can leave a driver and his passengers suffering from long-term or short emotional distress, possibly manifesting in ongoing anxiety and PTSD for any person involved in the crash.
-These common injuries from auto accidents can take a toll on every facet of life and have long-lasting impact for anyone choosing to get behind the wheel again.
+These common injuries from auto accidents can take a toll on every facet of life and have a long-lasting impact on anyone choosing to get behind the wheel again.

 Head injuries or traumatic brain injuries